The Best Vitamins for Seniors

 Read this before you buy another bottle of vitamins or minerals.

-Which supplements are worth your money?
-Ask 10 different people and you’ll likely hear 10 different answers, most involving a dietary supplement that’s magically cured an ailment of some sort.
+What are the best vitamins for seniors?
+Ask 10 different people and you’ll likely hear 10 different answers, most involving a dietary supplement that’s magically cured a variety of health problems.

-That might be a little shocking, especially if your medicine cabinet is jammed with pills that you’ve been led to believe will make you stronger, boost your energy, preserve your memory, and protect against heart disease and cancer.
+That might be a little shocking, especially if your medicine cabinet is jammed with pills that you’ve been led to believe will treat your health conditions, make you stronger, boost your energy, preserve your memory, and reduce the risk of heart disease and cancer.

-About half of people over 65 purchase dietary supplements, but experts say that cash would be better spent on fresh produce and well-fitting sneakers.
+About half of people over 65 purchase dietary supplements, but experts say that cash would be better spent on healthy foods.

-“I think supplements are seen by many as only having the potential for benefit, but there is a real risk of harm,” says Stephanie Nothelle, M.D., post-doctoral research fellow in general internal medicine at The Johns Hopkins University School of Medicine.
+“I think supplements are seen by many as only having the potential for benefit, but there is a real risk of harm,” says Stephanie Nothelle, M.D., assistant professor of medicine at The Johns Hopkins University School of Medicine.

 Dr. Nothelle notes that many supplements have side effects and can interact with common prescription medications.
-Staying safe gets even trickier if you’re an older adult taking multiple meds.
+Staying safe gets even trickier if you’re an older adult taking multiple medications.
+The National Institute on Aging (NIA) also points out that vitamins and supplements that work well for a friend or loved one may not have the same — if any — effect on you.

-There’s also a chance that you might not be getting what the bottle says, she adds, since supplements aren’t regulated the same way as drugs.
+There’s also a chance that you might not be getting what the bottle says, she adds, since supplements aren’t regulated the same way as prescription and over-the-counter medicines.
+The NIA says it’s best to take supplements only under the advice and guidance of your doctor or registered dietitian.

 And there’s another good reason why you may not benefit from supplements: You’re getting everything you need naturally, thanks to a healthy diet and lifestyle.